mozhu621/LongGenBench/README.md

 <!-- ![SGT Benchmark Overview](Fig/SGT.jpg) -->
-This repository provides the code and data for the paper **"Spinning the Golden Thread: Benchmarking Long-Form Generation in Language Models"**.
+This repository provides the code and data for the paper **"LongGenBench: Benchmarking Long-Form Generation in Language Models"**.

 ## Overview
-The **Spinning the Golden Thread (SGT)** benchmark is designed to assess the long-form content generation abilities of language models (LMs) for tasks requiring coherent, long-context outputs.
+The **LongGenBench** benchmark is designed to assess the long-form content generation abilities of language models (LMs) for tasks requiring coherent, long-context outputs.
 Traditional benchmarks often focus on short-context tasks or specific information retrieval, such as the Needle-in-a-Haystack (NIAH) tests.
-In contrast, SGT is engineered to probe the abilities of LMs to generate extended text sequences that are coherent and contextually rich, while adhering to detailed prompt instructions involving various constraints.
+In contrast, LongGenBench is engineered to probe the abilities of LMs to generate extended text sequences that are coherent and contextually rich, while adhering to detailed prompt instructions involving various constraints.

 ## Benchmark Design
 ![SGT Benchmark Overview](Fig/SGT_overview.png)